Information for reviewees

 - Reports on research, projects and other activities

-- what you intend to achieve, personally and professionally
+- What you intend to achieve, professionally and personally

 At the review meeting:

-The SR&D conversation should be an open, two-way discussion with your reviewer.
-The conversation may be guided by your draft self-assessment form, but is not limited to it.
+The Development Review conversation should be an open, two-way discussion with your reviewer.
+The conversation may be guided by your Review form but is not limited to it.
 As well as discussing your work, the meeting should also be an opportunity for you and your reviewer to talk openly about your health and wellbeing at work.

 1. Looking back

-The reviewer will provide feedback on how far you have contributed towards the achievement of the objectives set the previous year, and both parties will reflect on the reasons for success and any shortfalls.
-The SR&D conversation should take an “evidence-based” approach to discussions.
+As well as discussing your ‘Taking stock’ self assessment, the reviewer may provide additional feedback.
+This may include their observations/reflections on how far you have contributed towards the achievement of the objectives/aims set the previous year, and both parties will reflect on the reasons for success and any shortfalls.
+The conversation should take an “evidence-based” approach to discussions.

 2. Setting future objectives